 Learning Lab offers uniquely accessible, engaging, and concise training.
 Many courses integrate with Edanz’s unique online tools and templates —My Protocol, Journal Selector, and My Manuscript (formerly Author Path) — so you can quickly put your knowledge into real-world practice.

 How can it help me to meet global research standards?

 How do I sign up?

 Just click the blue “sign up” button to the top right and follow the prompts.

 Why sign up?

 Free membership gives you early access to new courses and features, special discounts on many Edanz services, and our informative newsletter (from which you can opt-out anytime).

-How can I get access to all content?
+How can I get access to Premium content?

 How do I get a discount for my group (university, lab, society, hospital, etc.)?